Aventurine Gemstone Information

 About Aventurine - History and Introduction

-Aventurine's unique optical phenomena of 'Aventurescence' ranges in intensity from weak to intense.
+Aventurine can typically be distinguished and identified by color and the presence of 'aventurescence'.
+Aventurine's unique optical phenomenon of 'aventurescence' ranges in intensity from weak to intense.
 The level of intensity depends on the density and size of metallic inclusions.
-The body color of Aventurine also varies depending on inclusions.
-In fact, most Aventurine quartz appear banded and exhibit noticeable lighter and darker color zones.
-Aventurine has a grainy texture in rough state, but displays an attractive, soft and dull vitreous luster when polished.
-Aventurine Quartz is sometimes confused with Aventurine Feldspar, but feldspar occurs orange to red and have a higher level of transparency, which makes them easily distinguishable from one another.
+The body color of aventurine also varies depending on inclusions.
+In fact, most aventurine quartz appears banded and exhibits noticeable lighter and darker color zones.
+Aventurine has a grainy texture in its rough state, but displays an attractive, soft and dull vitreous luster when polished.
+Aventurine quartz is sometimes confused with aventurine feldspar, but feldspar occurs orange to red and has a higher level of transparency, which makes it easily distinguishable.

-Aventurine Feldspar is now commonly referred to as 'Sunstone', leaving the name 'Aventurine' to refer primarily to the quartz variety.
-Aventurine may be easily confused with malachite and jade, but only by appearance as both are much softer than Aventurine Quartz.
-The term 'Indian Jade' is often incorrectly applied when referring to Aventurine.
+Aventurine feldspar is now commonly referred to as 'sunstone', leaving the name 'aventurine' to refer primarily to the quartz variety.
+Aventurine quartz has a unique occurrence, hardness, luster, conchoidal fracture, refractive index and specific gravity.
+Aventurine may be easily confused with malachite and jade, but only by appearance, since both are much softer than aventurine quartz.
+The term 'Indian jade' is often incorrectly applied when referring to aventurine.

 Aventurine quartz can be found in many locations around the world.
 Some of the most popular sources include Brazil, Chile, India, Austria, Russia and Tanzania.